When to Use and How to Install Soakaway Crates

 A traditional standing water solution involves digging a large pit; which is then filled with hardcore, stones and coarse gravel.
 While immediately effective, this solution is fairly short-lived.
 The sediment carried by the draining water fills the drainage spaces the less-porous materials create – so, in time, the pit becomes ineffective, the standing water returns – and there’s an increased amount of hard work then involved with re-excavating the area.

-Plastic soakaways do away with these issues almost entirely.
+Soakaways do away with these issues almost entirely.

 A soakaway crate (named because of their resemblance to old milk crates) is simply installed, extremely tough, can carry a significant load, and is designed to never become clogged or ineffective.
 These crates, or attenuation cells, now feature in an increasing number of building projects – but can be installed yourself.

-When Should You Use Plastic Soakaway Crates?
+When Should You Use Soakaway Crates?

 Soakaway crates can be used on virtually any site which would benefit from localised water infiltration such as under roads, car parks, pavements and in shopping centres or sports stadiums.